Four Key Parts of Preparing

 Be Ready: To help you avoid or minimize problems, it’s essential that you plan carefully for the hunt.
 Responsible hunters anticipate potential problems and make plans to deal with them.
 Considerations include terrain, location, weather, dangerous game, and the potential for forest fires.

 Know Your Location: Learn as much as you can about your chosen hunting area before you arrive.
 Purchase a topographic map, and familiarize yourself with the terrain.
 If the location is within a convenient drive, it’s a good idea to visit the area in the off-season.

 Prepare for Safety: You also need to assess your physical condition and equipment.
-Refresh your memory of hunting and firearm safety rules, and review the rules with your hunting partners.
+Refresh your memory on the safety rules for hunting and for the equipment you are using.
+Review these rules with your hunting partners.

 Tell Others: Prepare a hunting plan that tells where and with whom you are hunting and when you expect to return.
 Give specific directions on your route to your destination and any alternate destinations.
 Leave the plan with a family member or friend.
 Do not deviate from your hunting plan without notification.
 When hunting with a group, each person should discuss their route plan.